talknerdytome-labs/google-ads-library-mcp/readme.md

 5. **Restart Claude Desktop / Cursor**

-   Open Claude Desktop and you should now see the Facebook Ads Library as an available integration.
+   Open Claude Desktop and you should now see the Google Ads Library as an available integration.

    Or restart Cursor.